ai6yr/rss2mastodon/README.md

 In order to have this script work, you need the following:
 1. A dedicated Mastodon user account created on a server.
-2. A "access key" for your app created for that user account. (under yourserver/settings/applications)
+2. An "access key" for your app created for that user account. (under yourserver/settings/applications)

 ## Script setup